PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 ```

-## Basic task configuration
+## Attaching metadata to tasks

-By design, tasks follow a very similar model to flows: you can independently assign tasks their own name and description.
+By design, tasks follow a very similar model to flows: you can independently assign tasks their own `name` and `description`.

 ```python
 from prefect import flow, task